 Of course, if your jaw pain is stress-related, you will have to find ways to reduce or eliminate stress in order to ease the pain.
 If your jaw problems stem from a dental issue, you may need a dentist’s help to correct the problem.

 However, many TMJ causes relate to the neck, and that is why upper cervical chiropractors are in a good position to help with TMJ.
 NUCCA is a gentle form of upper cervical chiropractic that involves precise adjustments based on specific calculations.
 These adjustments are custom-fit to each patient, so you get the accurate alignment your body needs to have good neck health.
 This can help your posture and the jaw problems that stem from postural issues.
-Use the search feature on this site to locate a certified NUCCA practitioner near you.
+Use the search feature on this site to locate a certified NUCCA TMJ chiropractor near you.